rogersavage/hpt/README.md

 The terminal needs to be set to UTF-8 encoding, and the font needs to have these Block Element characters available.

+On my system, I use the font named "VGA" in my TTY sessions, by running sudo dpkg-reconfigure console-setup.